warp-ds/tech-docs/docs/guidelines/data-visualization/success-criteria/keyboard.md

 Interactive elements (such as `<button>`, `<a>`, `<input>`) automatically are focusable by keyboard, and will receive `:focus` states.

-Sometimes we may add interaction to non-interactive elements, such as shapes within an `<svg>` element.
-In those cases we will need to make sure the elements are reachable by keyboard interaction:
+Sometimes, interactions are added to non-interactive elements, such as shapes within an `<svg>` element.
+In those cases, it's necessary to make sure the elements are reachable by keyboard interactions.

 - Either by setting `tabindex=0` (will follow the tab order),
 - Or by programmatically changing the focus on certain commands (eg. the arrow keys).